There is power

 In Jesus we see God’s love acted out.
 Jesus shows us in a million ways how God loves us.
 His follower John once wrote that our world is too small to carry the amount of books that had to be written to describe Jesus’s life on Earth.
 Yes, our world of misunderstandings, pettiness and warfare is much too small to conceive of a love that generous.
 The love of God is counter intuitive and counter cultural.
-It’s all invasive and all inclusive.
-It’s a love that stops nowhere and goes everywhere – even embraces mortal enemies.
-Jesus prayed for His torturers before He died and said (Luke 23:34):
+It is all invasive and all inclusive.
+It is a love that stops nowhere and goes everywhere – and even embraces mortal enemies.
+Jesus prayed for His torturers before He died and said (Luke 23:34a):

 I rest my case.

-Here is a spoiler alert for you: God’s love will stretch us if we open our hearts.
-Hearts get bigger and life gets better when we let Him in.
-Don’t even assume that God could lose interest in His creation!
-God won’t give up loving us, not in a million years.
-It’s something to remember in our worst hour.
+God will not give up on loving us, not in a million years.
+It is something to remember in our worst hour.
 His love puts us back together and heals our brokenness.
 His love is both soothing and infectious.
 Inspired by His generous affections, we go out and do the same.
 We spread His love.
 And it all starts with receiving His.

-It’s a modern miracle that Jewish identity persisted even after losing their home country to live in various nations all over the globe.
+It is a modern-day miracle that Jewish identity persisted even after the Jewish population had lost their home country and had spread out all over the globe.
 A great example of preserving their cultural identity is the reintroduction of the Hebrew language.
-The process of the Hebrew language revival began on October 13, 1881, as Eliezer Ben-Yehuda and his friends agreed to exclusively speak Hebrew in their conversations.
+The process of the Hebrew language revival began in October of 1881, as Eliezer Ben-Yehuda and his friends agreed to exclusively speak Hebrew in their conversations.
 As a result, the language, which had not been spoken as a mother tongue since the second century CE, once again became the national language of Israel.

 To protect their integrity, Jewish upbringing emphasized separation: stay away from that, avoid mingling with these.
 This approach served two purposes: